 Creates a new type (not a Racket value).
+The type tag is valid across all places.

 Creates a C-pointer object that encapsulates ptr and uses typetag to identify the type of the pointer.
 The SCHEME\CPTRP macro recognizes objects created by scheme\make\cptr.
 The SCHEME\CPTR\VAL macro extracts the original ptr from the Racket object, and SCHEME\CPTR\TYPE extracts the type tag.
 The SCHEME\CPTR\OFFSETVAL macro returns 0 for the result Racket object.